-An Informative Notification to the campus community is made when the president's cabinet or another responsible university authority has confirmed there is a need for the campus population to be notified of a specific nonemergency event.
+An Informative Notification to the campus community is made when the EDG or another responsible university authority has confirmed there is a need for the campus population to be notified of a specific nonemergency event.

-The K-State Police Department command staff, Division of Communications and Marketing, or DCM, or the president's cabinet may authorize a K-State Alerts notification that informs the campus community of the occurrence.
+The K-State Police Department command staff, Division of Communications and Marketing or the EDG may authorize a K-State Alerts notification that informs the campus community of the occurrence.
 Examples, may include but are not limited to, situations that could require active and informative notification: personal injuries, medical problems, thefts, minor protests, fire alarms, building power failures, broken pipes, minor chemical spills, gas pipeline leaks, technology outages, etc.

-Status Update /All Clear
+Status Update and All Clear

 A Status Update Notification is made when there is new information or instructions for the campus population; it may provide an update on the situation or change protective actions.
 An All Clear Notification indicates that the emergency has been contained.
 Status Update and All Clear Notifications should be timed such that messages do not overlap.

 Status Update and All Clear Notifications are authorized by the person who is incident command.
-The K-State Police Department dispatcher is authorized to send an All Clear Notification through K-State Alerts when a tornado warning is lifted.
+The K-State Police Department dispatcher or Division of Communications and Marketing are authorized to send an All Clear Notification through K-State Alerts when a tornado warning is lifted.